 As of 2016, I went on hiatus from painting, due to a number of reasons, both personal and work related.
-However, as of 2018, I hope to return to painting again soon.
+Whether I return to painting again remains to be seen.

 www.a-portrait-place.com - Link to my father's website.
 He specializes in portraits in oil, charcoal, and pastel.
 He also does photography, and has created some very unique fairy pictures.

 www.centennialartcenter.org - The official website of the Hamburg Centennial Art Society, complete with links to the member artists websites (including mine and my father's!)
 Be sure to check it out!